wirc-sjsu/firebench/docs/benchmarks/California/01_Caldor.md

 ### Dataset

 The data has been collected using [Monitoring Trends in Burning Severity](https://mtbs.gov/) (MTBS).
-The original zip file contains burn severity, pre/post burn images, and final fire perimeter.
+The original zip file contains burn severity, pre/post burn images, and the final fire perimeter.
 The source of the burn severity used in FireBench is the file `ca3858612053820210815_20210805_20220723_dnbr6.tif`.
 The source of the final fire perimeter is the kmz file `ca3858612053820210815_20210805_20220723.kmz`.

 The burn severity categories, described with the corresponding index used in the dataset, are the following: